WillieJJR/DS_APP/ReadMe.md

 <span style="color:red"><strong> Please see caveats at the end! </strong></span>

 ### Variable Descriptions
 This section provides information on the characteristics of the variables in the user's data.
-The user can view: the number of unique values in a column, the Percentage of null values, the data type, and the Mode/Median value of each variable.
+The user can view:
 <ol>
   <li>Number of unique values in a column</li>
   <li>Percentage of null values</li>